The Who hit replay on "Quadrophenia" for new tour

 The 36-date tour features a first leg that runs six weeks and ends in Connecticut on December 9.
 The band will take a holiday break and resume a second leg on January 28 in California, concluding at the end of February in Rhode Island.

-In advance of the tour, a one-night-only, in-theatre screening of documentary "The Who: Quadrophenia - Can You See the Real Me?", the story of making the album, will screen at movie theatres around the United States on July 24.
-In Canada, the film will screen in theatres on August 1.
+In advance of the tour, a one-night-only, in-theater screening of documentary "The Who: Quadrophenia - Can You See the Real Me?", the story of making the album, will screen at movie theaters around the United States on July 24.
+In Canada, the film will screen in theaters on August 1.

 (Reporting by Bob Tourtellotte; editing by Matthew Lewis)